Ethiopian Christmas

 Ye Genna Chewata

 One of the most distinctive Ethiopian Christmas traditions is the Ye Genna Chewata, a game played on Christmas Day.
 Ye Genna Chewata is similar to field hockey, where two teams use sticks to maneuver a ball, symbolizing the shepherds who used similar tools during the time of Christ’s birth.
 This game is especially popular among men and boys, who compete in good spirit as part of the celebration.
-The energy and excitement of the game bring communities together, adding a unique sporting element to Ethiopian Christmas festivities.
+The energy and excitement of the game bring communities together, adding a unique sporting element to festivities of Christmas in Ethiopia.

 Genna in the Orthodox Church